10 Best Herbal Tinctures For Bunion

 plantago major tincture

-Plantago major, commonly known as broadleaf plantain, has been traditionally used in herbal medicine for its anti-inflammatory and healing properties.
+Plantago major, commonly known as plantain, is a herb widely used in traditional medicine for its anti-inflammatory and healing properties.

-It is important to consult with a healthcare provider before using any herbal remedy, especially if you have underlying health conditions or are taking other medications.
+However, it is important to consult a healthcare professional before using any herbal remedy, especially if you have underlying health conditions or are taking other medications.

 9. Vitex agnus-castus